C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 ### Instructions
 <!-- section-contents -->

-- Go to the interactive animation (3rd screen from the top) you will see the program Klynt appear.
-Click on the tab 'index' in the left lower corner, and an overview will appear with boxes that contain extra information.
-Click on the box [**Boder’s biography**](https://ranke2.uni.lu/klynt/en/#Intro){:target="_blank"} read the various sections.
+- Go to the 'animation in an interactive mode'(3rd screen from the top) and click on the pink play button, the name Klynt will appear shortly (this is the name of the software application that has been used for this interactive animation).
+At the bottom of the black screen you will see a series of tabs.
+Click on 'index' in the left lower corner and an overview will appear with boxes.
+Click on the box [**Boder’s biography**](https://ranke2.uni.lu/klynt/en/#Intro){:target="_blank" } and read the various sections.
   {: .headsup}
-- Go to the timeline [application Tiki-Toki](https://www.tiki-toki.com/){:target="_blank"}.
+- Go to the [Tiki-Toki application](https://www.tiki-toki.com/){:target="_blank"}timeline .
 - Fill in the login details of the account that has been created for this assignment

     Username: **Assignment1TikiToki**